Joanii/selective_prediction/README.md

-# selective_prediction
+# Selective Prediction
-Implementation for different selective prediction approaches.
+This repository aims at providing implementations for different selective prediction approaches.